i-dream-of-ai/reddit-2/README.md

 You can use this server with any [MCP client](https://modelcontextprotocol.io/docs/clients), including agent frameworks (LangChain, LlamaIndex, AutoGen, etc).
 For an example AutoGen integration, check out the [example](examples/autogen).

 ## Tools

-Right now, the tools implement **read-only** features—write actions like posting, saving, etc. are not yet supported.
-If you want to see this implemented, upvote the [issue](https://github.com/GridfireAI/reddit-mcp/issues/1) or [send a PR](CONTRIBUTING.md)! 🙌

 The tools the server will expose are: